+The subject property is abutting Northwest Bypass, in the Westwood Shopping center, immediately to the west of K-Mart and 3rd Street Northwest.
 The City Planning and Community Development Department received an application to subdivide the southern portion of the property where Big Bear Sports Center is located in order to accommodate a proposed Buffalo Wild Wings restaurant.
 This national chain began operating in 1982 and has four existing Montana locations in Helena, Bozeman, Billings and Missoula.